-According to many complaints, requests to cease communications were not honored with consumers reporting that collectors continued communications even after a consumer made an oral or written request to cease communications.
+According to many complaints, requests to cease communications were not honored with consumers reporting continued communications following an oral or written request to cease communications.

-Consumers reported that they were not given enough evidence about the debt to verify it.
+Consumers reported that they were not given enough information to verify a debt.
 Consumers are frustrated by the lack of documentation provided about the debt when requested, especially when the documentation requested is a simple invoice or bill for the services or goods that were the subject of the debt being collected.
 In complaints submitted against third-party collectors especially, some consumers reported that they do not have enough information to verify medical debt-often stating that they believed their health insurance covered the expenses.